 The customer service objective.
 The resource utilization objective.
-To provide agreed/adequate levels of customer service (and hence customer satisfaction) by providing goods or services with the right specification, at the right cost and at the right time.
+To provide agreed/adequate levels of customer service To achieve adequate levels of resource utilization (and hence customer satisfaction) by providing goods (or productivity) e.g., to achieve agreed levels of or services with the right specification, at the right cost utilization of materials, machines and labour. and at the right time.